 \subsection{Satellite Radial Distributions}

 The average cumulative projected radial distribution of confirmed SAGA satellites is shown in \autoref{fig:sat_radial}.
-Note that we have not attempted to identify satellites within 10\,kpc of the hosts as the region is dominated by host light; hence the cumulative function starts at 10\,kpc.
+Note that we have not attempted to identify satellites within 10\,kpc of the hosts, as the region is dominated by host light; hence, the cumulative function starts at 10\,kpc.
 Since all SAGA satellites are within 300\,kpc by definition, the normalized cumulative radial distribution reaches 1 at 300\,kpc.
-The observed distribution is roughly linear in projected distance, similar to the findings of \citet{Tollerud2011}, and is consistent with a hypothetical case where satellites are distributed according to $1/r_\mathrm{3D}$ within a sphere (shown as dotted blue line).
+The observed distribution is roughly linear in projected distance, similar to the findings of \citet{Tollerud2011}, and is consistent with a hypothetical case where satellites are distributed according to $1/r_\mathrm{3D}$ within a sphere (shown as a dotted blue line).
 This $1/r_\mathrm{3D}$ profile is less concentrated than a typical NFW profile.

-For comparison, we show the radial distributions of galaxies around the MW and the M31.
-We use the galaxies tabulated in \citet{mcconnachie12}, assuming $M_V = M_{r,o} + 0.4$ \citep{jester05} and excluding galaxies that are fainter than SAGA magnitude limit ($M_{r,o} = -12.3$).
-We then produce projected radial distributions by ``mock observing'' these Local Group galaxies with 5,000 sightlines that are sampled uniformly at random.
-We reject any sightline that results in the MW and the M31 being within 300\,kpc in projection with each other, and label any Local Group galaxies that are within 300\,kpc in projection to the MW/M31 and within $\pm$500\,kpc in the light-of-sight direction as ``satellites.''
+For comparison, we show the radial distributions of galaxies around the MW and M31.
+We use the galaxies tabulated in \citet{mcconnachie12}, assuming $M_V = M_{r,o} + 0.4$ \citep{jester05} and excluding galaxies that are fainter than the SAGA magnitude limit ($M_{r,o} = -12.3$).
+We then produce projected radial distributions by ``mock observing'' these Local Group galaxies with 5000 sight lines that are sampled uniformly at random.
+We reject any sight line that results in the MW and the M31 being within 300\,kpc in projection of each other and label any Local Group galaxies that are within 300\,kpc in projection of the MW/M31 and within $\pm$500\,kpc in the light-of-sight direction as ``satellites.''
 Both these operations are done to mimic the SAGA observations.
-The median distributions for MW and M31 are shown as dashed orange and dash--dotted grey lines respectively in \autoref{fig:sat_radial}, and the corresponding bands show the $1\sigma$ spread due to random projection.
+The median distributions for the MW and M31 are shown as dashed orange and dashed--dotted gray lines, respectively, in \autoref{fig:sat_radial}, and the corresponding bands show the $1\sigma$ spread due to random projection.